In a Nutshell:

 Frasch High Back Ergonomic Mesh Office Chair Review Conclusion

 This is a rock-solid office chair.
-Yes, it’s entirely possible to find a cheaper option, but the lower price invariably comes with tradeoffs.
+Finding a cheaper option is possible, but the lower price invariably comes with tradeoffs.

-In our view, the Frasch High Back Ergonomic Mesh Office Chair is worth spending a little extra for the excellent (and adjustable) ergonomic support and the surprising amount of adjustability.
-It’s hard to put a price tag on keeping your back from hurting.
+The Frasch High Back Ergonomic Mesh Office Chair is worth a little extra for its excellent (and adjustable) ergonomic support and surprising adjustability.
+Putting a price tag on keeping your back from hurting is hard.
 That, combined with a surprising amount of adjustability and excellent post-sales support, makes this model hard to beat.
-We recommend it to anyone that doesn’t exceed its recommended 275-pound weight limit.
+We recommend it to anyone who doesn’t exceed its recommended 275-pound weight limit.

-If you weigh more than 275 pounds, we’d recommend continuing your search.
-There are better options out there for you.
+If you weigh more than 275 pounds, we recommend continuing your search.
+You may have better options available to you.

 REFERENCES & RESOURCES